wwarthen/RomWBW/Source/Doc/ReadMe.md

 * Phil Summers contributed the Forth and BASIC adaptations in ROM, the AY-3-8910 sound driver as well as a long list of general code enhancements.

+* Spencer Owen created the RC2014 series of hobbyist kit computers which has exponentially increased RomWBW usage.

+* Stephen Cousins has likewise created a series of hobbyist kit computers at Small Computer Central and is distributing RomWBW with many of them.

 * Phillip Stevens contributed support for FreeRTOS.